Who Needs Non-Standard Auto Insurance?

 Understanding what drives your premium helps you prioritize which factors to address first:

-- At-fault accident: Typically pushes rates up 30–50% or more above a clean-record baseline
+- At-fault accident: Typically pushes rates up 30–50% or more above a clean-record baseline.
+Drivers with traffic violations faced average premium increases of 53% nationally in 2025.

 - Speeding violations: Raises rates by an average of 22–23% nationally (~$525/year more)

-- Poor credit: Drivers with poor credit pay an average of 93–109% more than those with good credit nationally in 2026.
-Note: California, Hawaii, Massachusetts, and Michigan prohibit the use of credit scores in insurance pricing.
-Learn more in our guide on how credit scores affect car insurance.
+- Poor credit: Drivers with poor credit pay 50–100% more than those with good credit nationally in 2026, with some carriers like State Farm showing a spread of 269% between good and poor credit.
+Note: California, Hawaii, Maryland, Massachusetts, and Michigan prohibit the use of credit scores in insurance pricing.
+Learn more about the car insurance underwriting process and how credit is factored in.

-- Multiple violations: Drivers with multiple traffic violations in the last 3–5 years are classified as non-standard and face disproportionately larger premium increases
+- Multiple violations: Drivers with multiple traffic violations in the last 3–5 years face disproportionately larger premium increases and may struggle to find coverage outside the non-standard market

 How to Graduate Back to Standard Auto Insurance